z-institute/Solidity-EVM-Dev-Batch-2-HW/W3/Group_coding/README.md

 Stackup makes it easy to build custom web3 transactions flows and wallets using ERC-4337

 Stackup provides a fully managed paymaster service.
 We charge you the gas at the end of the month, so you only need to worry about the user experience.

 Stackup's account abstraction infrastructure makes it easy to bundle transactions together, turning complex sequences of transactions into simple one-click experiences for your users.

 ![](https://i.imgur.com/3uIbfzi.png)

 ![](https://i.imgur.com/sTN87cc.jpg)

-In the end, we can download the following command to get ERC-4337 Examples repository :
+In the end, we can enter the following command to clone the ERC-4337 examples:

 `git clone https://github.com/stackup-wallet/erc-4337-examples.git`